thinkle/gourmet/README.md

 =======

-Under Linux and Unix systems, running `sudo python setup.py install` will install gourmet to locations specified in the [install] section of setup.cfg, which by default are subdirectories of /usr/local.
+Under Linux and Unix systems, running `sudo python setup.py install` will install gourmet to locations that can be specified in the [install] section of setup.cfg, it defaults to your current python enviorment.

 That should be all you need, and will create an entry in your launcher menu.
 Alternatively, you can now run gourmet by issuing